Skip to main content

 Some schools like Buissonnière take children from age 2, while ESF Villeneuve offers a 'Babyskieur' snow-play programme from age 2 and structured lessons from 3.
 Oxygène runs a 'Petit Ours' class for 3-4 year olds with just 3 kids per instructor.
 Group sizes across the board are small (6-8 kids max), so your child actually gets attention rather than just herding.

 This is where Serre Chevalier punches well above its weight.
 Adult day passes run about €52-66 depending on the season, kids under 6 ski free, and child passes (6+) are roughly €43-54/day.
 Off-slope, expect €2 coffees and €10 mountain lunches — a fraction of what you'd pay in the Trois Vallées.
-Low-season 6-day adult passes drop to around €268, making a week here genuinely affordable by French Alps standards.
+Low-season 6-day adult passes drop to around €268, making a week here affordable by French Alps standards.

 January and early March are the sweet spot — you get low-season lift pass prices (up to 20% cheaper), shorter queues, and 80% of pistes sit above 1,800m so snow reliability stays strong.
 Avoid French school holidays in February if you can; the resort is popular with French families, and that's when it's busiest.
 The season runs early December through mid-April.